anealpatel/tech-test-dotnet/README.md

+### Change list

+1. Implemented IAccountDataStore.cs interface so as to abstract away the implementation of AccountDataStore and BackupAccountDataStore
+2. Refactored MakePayment so that it more closely complied to the SRP and OCP
+3. I moved the account validation into its own class and reworked the double falsy statements to be more readable.
+4. I initially wrote unit test in xunit using Theory and Inline statements, but then changed that to reqnroll to be more readable.
+This took longer but in the end it is more readable.

 ### Change list if time was not a constraint

 1. Improve the code coverage.
 I would have written more tests to cover the full range of sceanrios between Accounts and Payments